TheYoBots/fairyfishnet/README.md

 #### Linux

-You need to have Fairy Stockfish largeboards for linux ready.
+You need to have Fairy Stockfish for linux ready.
 To achieve this you can use the provided script [`build-stockfish.sh`](https://github.com/gbtami/fairyfishnet/blob/master/build-stockfish.sh).
 The script first clones [Fairy Stockfish github](https://github.com/ianfab/Fairy-Stockfish) and then runs the make command either with popcnt or bmi2 depending on your cpu.
-You can also try using the provided precompiled 'fairy-stockfish-largeboards' for intel with bmi2, if that works for you or you can [compile Fairy Stockfish largeboards seperately](https://github.com/ianfab/Fairy-Stockfish/wiki/Compiling-Fairy-Stockfish) or download Fairy Stockfish largeboards from the [latest release](https://github.com/ianfab/Fairy-Stockfish/releases).
+You can also try using the provided precompiled 'fairy-stockfish-largeboards' for intel with bmi2, if that works for you or you can [compile Fairy Stockfish seperately](https://github.com/ianfab/Fairy-Stockfish/wiki/Compiling-Fairy-Stockfish) or download Fairy Stockfish from the [latest release](https://github.com/ianfab/Fairy-Stockfish/releases).
-To test that engine works on you machine just run the engine `./fairy-stockfish-largeboards`.
+To test that engine works on you machine just run the engine `./stockfish-x86_64-bmi2`.

 ```
-usi
+uci
 isready
 ```
 after readyOk appears run:
 `bench`
 If the engine didn't crash, it probably works.

-If you have Fairy Stockfish largeboards ready and python3 installed just run,
+If you have Fairy Stockfish ready and python3 installed just run,
 ```
 pip install -r requirements.txt
 python ./fairyfishnet.py  -k fishentkey # Replace 'fishnetkey' with your Fairyfishnet key.
 ```
-It will ask you about what working directory you want to use, path to the engine and similar things, leaving everything default should be fine.
+You might face some errors after running `python ./fairyfishnet.py  -k fishentkey`.
+If you do face any errors then delete the [fishnet.ini](/fishnet.ini) file and then run `python ./fairyfishnet.py`, it will ask you about what working directory you want to use, path to the engine and similar things, leaving everything default should be fine.

 To get your Fairyfishnet key you either message SriMethan#7290 on discord or message [@SriMethan](https://lichess.org/@/SriMethan) at [lichess](https://lichess.org).

 If you want to go over this setup step again, just delete the `fishnet.ini` file.